jinhduong/phodb/README.md

 # phodb
-- Simples database interface for chrome extension storage
+- Simplest database interface for chrome extension storage
-- Can extend for other stores
+- Can extend for other simple storages